yurisbittencourt/frontend-challenge/README.md

 # frontend-challenge

-To start the development server run "npm run dev" after installing dependencies
+First install required dependencies with "npm install".
+Then, in the root directory run "npm run dev", the app will start at "http://localhost:3001/"

 - npm version: 8.13.2
 - node version: v16.13.2